Maximum3ffort/AIMusic/README.md

-# AIDrum
+# AIMusic
- This will detect your hand and play respective son based on the location of your hand
+ This will detect your hand and play respective sound based on the location of your hand